midzer/beerbase/content/breweries/yards-brewing/poor-richards-tavern-spruce-ale.md

 ---
 Brewed to celebrate Ben's 300th birthday.

-Whether Ben Franklin ever said, \Beer is living proof that God loves us and wants us to be happy\" is up for debate.
+Whether Ben Franklin ever said, Beer is living proof that God loves us and wants us to be happy" is up for debate.
 Some say he said it